Mihir-Naik/Car-Race/README.md

 # Development & Technologies

-Car Race is being built using HTML5, CSS3, JavaScript, and the jQuery library
+TURBO RUSH is built using HTML5, CSS3, JavaScript, and the jQuery library

 # User Stories